How we serve

 The Hawaii Kai Lions Club sponsors and organizes various activities throughout the year, primarily within the Hawaii Kai community, to improve health, support local schools, care for the environment, and maintaining rescue tubes at popular swimming areas without lifeguards.
 The Club also collaborates with other organizations, providing volunteers for projects such as the Hawaii Foodbank, Angel Network Charities, and American Heart Association’s Heart Walk.

 The Annual Father’s Day Benefit Breakfast, the Hawaii Kai Lions Club holds one principal fundraising event each year to raise funds to support the numerous community service projects.
-Father’s Day Pancake Breakfast is well into its fourth decade.
-Click here for more information.
+Father’s Day Pancake Breakfast is well into its fourth decade. lmp date.

-The annual Holiday Parade which is held on the Saturday after Thanksgiving, is an event sponsored by the Hawaii Kai Lions Club and enjoyed by hundreds of participants and spectators.
-Click here for more information.
+The annual Holiday Parade which is held on the Saturday after Thanksgiving, is an event sponsored by the Hawaii Kai Lions Club and enjoyed by hundreds of participants and spectators. free gay dating sites in uk.

 Some of the projects in which the Hawaii Kai Lions are involved include: